lacchain/gas-management/docs/Architecture.md

 ![Architecture](images/architecture.png)

-## Backend Components
+## Writer Node Components

-### Node
-Is a writer node part of the LACChain network.
+A writer node is part of the LACChain network.
 The node is composed by Nginx, relaySigner layer and Hyperledger Besu.

 ### Nginx
 Its role is act as reverse proxy and SSL termination (terminate HTTPS traffic from clients), it accepts all transactions to the node and forwards them to the RelaySigner.
 Direct queries to the node do not go through the RelaySigner, in this case nginx redirects them to the RPC port of Besu.